kiwix/kiwix-js-pwa/README.md

 Once installed, bookmarked or added to your home screen, the PWA works even when your device is fully offline!
 **[Take a look at our demo](screenshots/Install-PWA.md) that shows how quick and easy it is to install the PWA.**

-And when we say "Universal", we mean Universal: Android, iOS, macOS, Linux, Windows...

 <img src="https://github.com/kiwix/kiwix-js-pwa/assets/4304337/bbe944b5-ab64-4a24-a826-367e0ded0e33" width=640 />

 ## How do I get all of Wikipedia offline?

-If you want it with images, then please be aware that it's a big download: the English version is around 90 Gigabytes!
+If you want it with images, then please be aware that it's a big download: the English version is around 97 Gigabytes!
 We recommend you try it out first with one of the themed, much smaller, archives, like Astronomy, Chemistry, Maths, Physics, etc. In-app, you'll find a handy dropdown that allows you to choose your language and your theme, and then download it.
 The archive will download in your browser.